 An issue has occurred with your browser that has left My HealtheVet unable to load properly.
 Completely closing your browser (not just the current tab) and returning to My HealtheVet should address the issue.

-An official website of the United States government
+An official website of the United States government.

 Even though cancer is a general term referring to more than 200 different diseases, there are three common types to be aware of:

-Lung cancer is the most common cancer in the U.S. with about 430,000 people living with this diagnosis.
+Lung cancer is the leading cause of cancer deaths in the U.S. for men and women.
 Usually, the result of smoking, lung cancer often shows no symptoms until it spreads.
-If you do have symptoms such as constant coughing, hoarseness, respiratory infections, and coughing up blood, please see your health care provider.
+If you do have symptoms such as constant coughing, hoarseness, respiratory infections, or coughing up blood, please see your health care provider.

-Colorectal cancer is the second leading cause of cancer deaths in the U.S. for men and women.
-It starts with a growth or polyp inside the colon or rectum and takes several years to develop into cancer, making it highly preventable.
-Although there are often no symptoms during the early stages, you should tell your doctor if you experience rectal bleeding, blood in stool, changes in your bowel habits, and cramping.
+Colorectal cancer is a common cancer for men and women in the U.S. It starts with a growth or polyp inside the colon or rectum and takes several years to develop into cancer.
+This makes colorectal cancer highly preventable.
+Although there are often no symptoms during the early stages, you should tell your doctor if you experience rectal bleeding, blood in the stool, changes in your bowel habits, or cramping.